 Three reasons CITs are gaining in popularity

-By the end of 2023, assets in target-date collective investment trusts will top those in target-date mutual funds.
-And the gap between these investment options is projected to grow over time.¹ Following are three reasons why CITs have grown so popular among retirement plan sponsors and participants—and, in turn, why they could be important to your retirement practice.
+It's projected that by the end of 2024, assets in target-date collective investment trusts will top those in target-date mutual funds.¹ What's behind the trend?
+Following are three reasons why CITs have grown so popular among retirement plan sponsors and participants—and, in turn, why they could be important to your retirement practice.

 What is a CIT?